All Open A.S. Positions

 No items found

-Elections Board - (3 Open Positions)
+Elections Board - (No Openings)

 The Elections Board coordinates and regulates all A.S. elections, including the Spring General Election.
 From getting out the vote to enforcing campaigning policies, the Elections Board is made up of student members who work together to ensure that elections are as fair and unbiased as possible.
 Time commitment varies depending on the quarter.
 Students intending to run in an A.S. election CANNOT sit on the Elections Board.